Same-sex marriage in Iceland

 Same-sex marriage has been legal in Iceland since 27 June 2010.
-A bill providing for a gender-neutral marriage definition was passed 49–0 by the Althing on 11 June 2010.
+A bill providing for a gender-neutral marriage definition was passed 49–0 by the Althing on 11 June.
+It was signed by President Ólafur Ragnar Grímsson on 22 June and took effect five days later.
 No members of Parliament voted against the bill, and polling suggested that it was very popular among Icelanders.
 Iceland was the third Nordic country, after Norway and Sweden, the seventh in Europe, and the ninth in the world to legalize same-sex marriage.

 Iceland has become a popular marriage destination for same-sex couples and was listed as number eight in the "Top 10 Gay Wedding Destinations" by Lonely Planet in 2014.

 Registered partnerships

 Legislative action

 Registered partnerships (staðfest samvist, /is/) for same-sex couples were introduced in Iceland in 1996.
-The law was adopted by the Althing on 4 June by a vote of 44–1 and entered into force on 27 June 1996.
+The law was adopted by the Althing on 4 June by a vote of 44–1, and entered into force on 27 June 1996.
 This legislation was repealed with the passing of the gender-neutral marriage law in 2010.
 The legislation granted the same range of protections, responsibilities and benefits as marriage, and was only applicable to same-sex couples.
 All parties in the Althing were in favour of the law.
 Iceland was the fourth country in the world to establish registered partnerships for same-sex couples, after Denmark, Norway and Sweden.